Plain English Summary

 Correlation between levels of inflammation and arterial stiffness has been reported in a population of 41 well-characterised patients with ME/CFS compared to 30 healthy subjects but vitamin D levels were not measured as part of that study done by University of Dundee.

-We will investigate the relationship between vitamin D and arterial stiffness and inflammation and further examine various parts of the vitamin D pathway.
+This study will investigate the relationship between vitamin D and arterial stiffness and inflammation and further examine various parts of the vitamin D pathway.

 Fife & Forth Valley Research Ethics Committee 2 (now called East of Scotland Research Ethics Service REC 2), 15/02/2011, REC ref: 10/SO501/61